Culture 5 min read

 Wednesday Season 3 Brings Hollywood Magic to Ireland as Filming Continues

-The production, which began principal photography on 16 February 2026 and is scheduled to run until 22 May, is providing a significant boost to Ireland's film and television industry, drawing on the country's Section 481 tax credit and its wealth of cinematic landscapes.
+The production, which began principal photography on 16 February 2026 and is scheduled to run until 22 May, is drawing on Ireland's Section 481 tax credit and its wealth of cinematic landscapes to create the gothic world of Nevermore Academy for a third consecutive season on Irish soil.

 Background

-Wednesday, the Addams Family spin-off starring Jenna Ortega as the iconic Wednesday Addams, became one of Netflix's most-watched series.
+Wednesday, the Addams Family spin-off starring Jenna Ortega as the iconic Wednesday Addams, became one of Netflix's most-watched series ever upon its debut, breaking streaming records and spawning a global cultural phenomenon.
 Season 2 also filmed extensively in Ireland, using locations including Ashford Studios in Wicklow, Trinity College Dublin, Charleville Castle in Offaly, and Powerscourt Demesne in Wicklow.
-Showrunners Al Gough and Miles Millar have described the Irish locations as "truly magical" and ideal for the show's aesthetic.
+Showrunners Al Gough and Miles Millar have described the Irish locations as "truly magical" and ideally suited to the show's distinctive gothic aesthetic.

 Key Developments